Emission of Nambu-Goldstone bosons from the semilocal string network: Numerical results

-Fig.~\ref{fig:spectrum_evo} exhibits the evolution of the spectrum of the comoving number density of the NG mode (the sum of the $\vartheta$ and $\theta_-$ modes).
-It clearly shows that the low-energy peak grows and shifts to lower $k$ as time goes on.
 Figs.~\ref{fig:spectra} show the spectra for individual massless NG modes, $\vartheta$, $\theta_-$, and the radial mode, $\varphi_r$, at the final time of the simulation.
 One can find that low-energy particles are dominantly produced, as in the case with the axion emission from global strings \cite{Saurabh:2020pqe,Baeza-Ballesteros:2023say} and the light dark photon emission from near-global Abelian-Higgs strings \cite{Kitajima:2022lre}.
 The peak wave number corresponds to the length scale $\alpha \ell_H$ with $\alpha$ and $\ell_H$ being, respectively, a numerical constant and the Hubble horizon scale.
 In both the fat and physical string regimes, we found $\alpha \sim 0.1$.
 Our results show that the production of the $\theta_-$-mode is more efficient than that of the $\vartheta$-mode.
-It may be due to an artifact from the initial condition, and we expect that two contributions may be equal if we set the initial condition more appropriately.
+We attribute this difference to the asymmetric couplings of the massless NG modes to $\varphi_r$ as in Eq.~\eqref{F_specificform}.
+However, this asymmetry does not affect the qualitative nature of our conclusion.